Nano404/PAD/README.md

 ## Challanges
 In the following tabs we will explain what the challanges are about
 ### Challange 1
-This challange conisist of the following:
+This challange consists of the following:
 You need to try login/find the credentials for a user When the credenstials are found put them into the login form you will get a pop-up that shows if you where successful or not